xp44mm/Notebook/Compilers/Expressions and Operators.md

 Note that all objects are instances of Object. `instanceof` considers the “superclasses” when deciding whether an object is an instance of a class.
 If the left-side operand of instanceof is not an object, instanceof returns false.
 If the right-hand side is not a function, it throws a `TypeError`.

 In order to understand how the `instanceof` operator works, you must understand the “prototype chain.”
-This is JavaScript’s inheritance mechanism, and it is described in §6.2.2.
+This is JavaScript's inheritance mechanism, and it is described in §6.2.2.
 To evaluate the expression `o instanceof f`, JavaScript evaluates `f.prototype`, and then looks for that value in the prototype chain of `o`.
 If it finds it, then `o` is an instance of `f` (or of a superclass of `f`) and the operator returns true.
 If `f.prototype` is not one of the values in the prototype chain of `o`, then `o` is not an instance of `f` and instanceof returns `false`.

 ## 4.10 Logical Expressions